-Note: If an organization's Constitution is changed in any way, one new copy of the Constitution must be submitted to the Student Organizations & Activities
+Please note: if an organization's Constitution is changed in any way, a new copy of the Constitution must be submitted to the Student Organizations & Activities

 Example: This Constitution shall become effective upon its ratification by a two-thirds majority of the ballots cast in a general election.
 Upon ratification of this Constitution, all prior constitutions shall be null and void.